aneilbaboo/replayer/README.md

 Even though the server is the system being tested, the stability of the integration tests depends on the reliability of the downstream services.
 Additionally, making HTTP calls to live downstream services makes the integration tests very slow.
-To combat this, sepia hooks into the node.js `http` and `https` modules inside the server process, intercepting outgoing HTTP(S) requests.
-Sepia, records these requests, then plays them back the next time the requests are made.
+To combat this, replayer hooks into the node.js `http` and `https` modules inside the server process, intercepting outgoing HTTP(S) requests. replayer, records these requests, then plays them back the next time the requests are made.

 ## VCR Modes

-The value of the `VCR_MODE` environment variable determines how sepia behaves.
+The value of the `VCR_MODE` environment variable determines how replayer behaves.
 Acceptable values are:

 * `record`: Make the downstream request, then save it to a fixture file.